freeCodeCamp/freeCodeCamp/guide/english/working-in-tech/index.md

 ### Computer Security

 The field of computer security is growing at a rapid rate every year.
-A recent report estimates that by 2021, 3.5 million jobs in computer security will be unfilled.
+A recent report estimates that by 2021 there will be 3.5 million jobs in computer security unfilled.
 The demand is due to the ever-increasing amount of valuable data being created every day that must be kept safe and secure from cyber attacks.

-### Examples of Tech-related jobs
+### Examples of Tech-Related jobs
 - Software Developer
 - Computer Systems Analyst
 - Web Developer